 Elizabeth P. about 2 years ago from Diamond Bar, CA

 Lincoln, just like our current president here in Zambia, he lost election three times and but never gave up but always spoke for the poor and he won at his forth try . so always keep trying

-MANDA about 2 years ago from LUSAKA, ZAMBIA
+MANDA over 2 years ago from LUSAKA, ZAMBIA